Kiev - walking tour and practical tips

 Now the route turns to the east to take you via two parks (which in summer both are a really nice place to rest your tired feet) - the (14) Botanical Garden and (15) Shevchenko Park (named after Ukraine's most famous poet) - to (17) Kreschatik (like I said before, the main street of Kiev).
 Following Shevchenko Street till Kreschatik you'll first see a big yellow building - that's the (16) Bessarabskiy Market.
 After checking out all sorts of curious preserves and other delicacies sold mainly to tourists at this purely touristic market, join the crowds of locals, tourists and pilgrims strolling through (17) Kreschatik, if possible adopting the pace of locals, for whom Kreschatik is the favourite hang-out spot (they come here to meet dates, friends and strangers, do orange revolutions etc. and never hurry to leave).

 After tasting ice-creams and buying magnets, taking all the photos and possibly making friends with locals, it's time to remember you still have some walking to do, so start walking through the last area of this highlights tour.
 From the prominent (18) Maidan Stella, take the small Gorodetskogo street to the south-east of Maidan till you find a small (19) park at the Franko Square.
 Follow the stairs that lead from this park up to the Bankovaya Street where you'll find two highlights: the (21) Building of the Ukranian President's Administration and the striking (20) Himera (Chimera) House.
-There are many theories regarding the inspiration behind the weirdish look of this latter building but the one that struck me as plausible was that the whimsical magnate and architect wanna-be Horodetskiy who built it was simply trying to promote his friend's cement factory, extensively using cement - at that time was a new material for construction industry - to create all those animals and strange creatures which give the Chimera House its name.
+There are many theories regarding the inspiration behind the weirdish look of this latter building but the one that struck me as plausible was that the whimsical magnate and architect wanna-be Horodetskiy who built it was simply trying to promote his friend's cement factory.
+At that time cement was a new material in the construction industry, and Horodetskiy used it extensively to create all those animals and ogres which give the Chimera House its name.